The .223 WSSM and 6mmBR Disaster

 Couldn’t happen to you?
 How many times have we emptied our pockets of cartridges and dropped them into a plastic container on the shooting bench?
 How many times have we set down to a marathon reloading session, loading several calibers in a row?
 How many times have we put the wrong bullets, cases or primers into the incorrect container?
 My point is that even the safest of us can make a mistake.
 So, look at the picture above and take a bit more time when you reload your ammunition at home or chamber a round in the field.
 It might save your life.

-Copyright 2009 by Dr. Jim Clary and/or chuckhawks.com.
+Copyright 2009 by Mary and Dr. Jim Clary and/or chuckhawks.com.
 All rights reserved.